momoka0122y/draft-dnsop-3901bis/draft-momoka-dnsop-3901bis.md

 Note: zone validation processes SHOULD ensure that there is at least one IPv4 address record available for the name servers of any child delegations within the zone.

-### Reasons for Broken IPv6 Delegation

-Even when an administrator thinks they have enabled IPv6 on their authoritative name server misconfiguration specific to IPv6 may break the DNS delegation chain of a zone and prevent any of its records from resolving in an IPv6-only scenario.
-These misconfigurations can be kept for a long time as resolvers can fallback to IPv4.

-The following misconfigurations can cause broken IPv6-delegation in an IPv6-only setting:

-No AAAA records for NS names: If none of the NS records for a zone in their parent zone have associated AAAA records, resolution via IPv6 is not possible.

-Missing GLUE: If the name from an NS record for a zone is in-bailiwick, i.e., the name is within the zone or below, a parent zone must contain an IPv6 GLUE record, i.e., a parent must serve the corresponding AAAA record(s) as ADDITIONAL data when returning the NS record in the ANSWER section.

-No AAAA record for in-bailiwick NS : If an NS record of a zone points to a name that is in-bailiwick but the name lacks AAAA record(s) in its zone, IPv6-only resolution will fail even if the parent provides GLUE, when the recursive server validates the delegation path.
-One such example is Unbound with the setting harden-glue: yes–the default.

-Zone of out-of-bailiwick NS es not resolving: If an NS record of a zone is out-of-bailiwick, the corresponding zone must be IPv6-resolvable as well.
-It is insufficient if the name pointed to by the NS record has an associated AAAA record.

-Parent zone not IPv6-resolvable: For a zone to be resolvable via IPv6 the parent zones up to the root zone must be IPv6-resolvable.
-Any non-IPv6-resolvable zone breaks the delegation chain for all its children.

-The above misconfigurations are not mutually exclusive.

 ## Guidelines for DNS Resolvers